September 10, 2018 § Leave a comment

 I’m already older than most of my idols ever were.
 Older than my mother when she died.
 Seising the flame is better than fading some may’ve said.
 I disagree.

-Even, not ever being down like this before—for this long anyway—is the way it should.
-These primordial weights of the world that 27 years is not enough to share, like modal scales, is as it has been for millennia.
+Even not ever being down like this before—for this long anyway—is the way it should.
+These primordial weights of the world that the 27 Club didn’t have enough time to share, like modal scales, is as it has been for millennia.

 So I’ll blame the side effects for they are not as bad as blindness, cardiac arrest, erectile disfunction, or shortness of breath as TV’s fear routinely broadcasts.

 I am not afraid of living.
 She can kiss me sour ‘cause I love her when she’s sweet.
-And “Picking sides is plain just not fair, Mama,” I’d say to her.
+And “Picking sides is plain just not fair, Mama,” I say to her.

-She’d just smile and not say anything.
+She just smiles.
+Does not say anything.
 Looking right at me she says all she needs to, and I nod back at her, understanding that I understand very little and almost silently I say, “Thank you.”

 June 1, 2018 § Leave a comment